nmi246/test/README.md

-dont read this project.
-It useless.
+There's nothing useful to know in this project.
+It was simply created for the purpose of learning Git.